Wood pellet's and a log transposed on a table in front of a non-electric pellet stove in the background

 This stove also falls on the higher end of the average price scale, but it does come with a limited lifetime firebox warranty and a one-year warranty for all other parts.
 Again, this is a trade-off—the original investment is at a higher cost, but you could save some dough with the warranty in the long run.

 One thing that hurts this stove is the length of time it burns.
-The Wiseway can operate up to 36 hours, but this stove will only last six hours on a 10-lb (4.5-kg) bag of pellets.
+The Wiseway can operate up to 36 hours, but this stove lasts only six hours on a 10-lb (4.5-kg) bag of pellets.

 Best Outdoor Non-Electric Pellet Stoves

 Maybe your ideas for a non-electric heater do not include being inside the home.
-In which case, we have several ideas for you.
+In this case, we have several ideas for you.

 The Big Timber Elite Patio Heater on a patio with a man's leg shown the the left and a woman walking behind it